Pharo: Companies and consultants

 The Pharo consortium was created for companies wishing to support the Pharo project.
 The Pharo association was created in 2011 for users wishing to support the project.

 Performance and virtual machine (VM)

-Pharo relies on a virtual machine that is written almost entirely in Smalltalk itself.
-Beginning in 2008, a new virtual machine (Cog) for Squeak, Pharo and Newspeak has been developed that has a level of performance close to the fastest Smalltalk virtual machine.
+Pharo relies on a virtual machine that is written almost entirely in Smalltalk.
+Beginning in 2008, a new virtual machine (Cog) for Squeak, Pharo and Newspeak has been developed that performs nearly as well as the fastest Smalltalk virtual machine.
 In 2014/2015 the VM community is working on Spur, a new Memory Manager for Cog that should again increase performance and provide better 64-bit VM support.